theBryGod/coordinates-converter/readme.md

 * [pyproj - Python interface to PROJ (cartographic projections and coordinate transformations library)](https://pyproj4.github.io/pyproj/stable/)
 * [PyInstaller - Bundles a Python application and all its dependencies into a single package](https://pyinstaller.org/en/stable/)

+Special thanks to [amitmerchant1990](https://github.com/amitmerchant1990), as I used his README file as a template for my own.
 ## License

 MIT